caitlon/data-bases/README.md

 ### Loop discussion 🔁

-Workers are allowed to drink and eat at the workplace.
+1. Workers are allowed to drink and eat at the workplace.
 In this regard, the bartender, in addition to serving guests, is also engaged in serving workers.
 The bartender can also order and serve herself.

-Arbiter, being a worker, is at the same time the owner of the bar, that is, he performs two duties: he is the arbiter and the owner.
+2. Arbiter, being a worker, is at the same time the owner of the bar, that is, he performs two duties: he is the arbiter and the owner.
 The position of the owner allows him to have connection owns the bar, that is he owns the bar in which he works.
 The rest of the workers are not owners, they only work in the bar.

-Arbiter gives verdict to the guest after the game.
+3. Arbiter gives verdict to a guest after a game.
 Guests who have received a verdict can no longer make orders.

-Guest, for whom the assistent has prepared prehistory, can make orders; there cannot be a case where guest does not have prehistory.
+4. Guest, for whom the assistent has prepared prehistory, can make orders; there cannot be a case where guest does not have prehistory.